Dave Smith (pitcher, born 1955): Baseball career

 Smith served as the team's primary closer after the 1984 season; he had saved forty games in his first five seasons, but he saved 159 games over the next six seasons for the Astros.
-In 1986, Smith pitched 56 innings with 54 appearances in games, which resulted in 33 saves with a 2.73 ERA and a 4-7 record while striking out 46 batters with 22 walks.
+In 1986, Smith pitched 56 innings with 54 appearances in games, which resulted in 33 saves with a 2.73 ERA and a 4–7 record while striking out 46 batters with 22 walks.
 He was named to the All-Star Game that year.
 Smith and the Astros returned to the postseason that season.
 He pitched Game 3 and Game 6 of the 1986 National League Championship Series against the New York Mets.
-In Game 3, he relieved Charlie Kerfeld in the ninth inning of a 5-4 lead for Houston.
+In Game 3, he relieved Charlie Kerfeld in the ninth inning of a 5–4 lead for Houston.
 He gave up a leadoff bunt single by Wally Backman, who the Astros felt stepped way out of the basepaths.
 One out later, Lenny Dykstra, hit a deep shot to right field on a forkball that went for a home run to win the game for the Mets.
 Game 6 would later be referred to as one of the most memorable postseason games in history.
 Smith was sent to pitch the ninth inning to take over for Bob Knepper, who had allowed two runs to score on three hits.
-With a 3-2 lead and a runner on base with one out, Smith walked two batters to load the bases.
+With a 3–2 lead and a runner on base with one out, Smith walked two batters to load the bases.
 Ray Knight then tied the game with a sacrifice fly deep to right field.
 Smith pitched the tenth inning and allowed no hits, but the Astros went on to lose in the sixteenth inning.
+In 1989, Smith established an Astros club record by converting each of the first 21 save opportunities to start the season.
+This record stood until 2025, when Josh Hader extended his streak to 22.